An electroencephalogram (EEG) is a test that

 If you are asked to

-breathe rapidly, you may feel light-headed or have some numbness in your
+breathe fast, you may feel light-headed or have some numbness in your

 breathing normally again.

 test.
 The electrical activity of your brain is recorded.
 But no electrical current is put into your body.
 An EEG is not the same as